Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Reduction in Observable Features}

-In smart metering, load hiding algorithms try to hide load transitions from the energy provider.
-The reduction in observable features measures how many transitions are hidden successfully~\citep{mclaughlin_protecting_2011}.
-The transitions form a time-series $D$ with length $w$, which is condensed to a single value, the feature mass ${F}$, for example the number of non-zero energy transitions $d_i$.
-The metric then relates the feature masses with ($D_P$) and without ($D_T$) privacy protection.
-However, a reduction in observable features does not necessarily mean that sensitive information cannot be inferred.
+In smart metering, load hiding algorithms try to hide load transitions from the energy provider, because these can disclose at what time which appliance was used.
+The reduction in observable features measures how many transitions are hidden successfully by a privacy protection mechanism~\cite{mclaughlin_protecting_2011}.
+Load transitions form a time-series $\vec{T}$, and the feature mass ${F(\vec{T})}$ condenses this time series to a single value, for example the number of transitions in $\vec{T}$ with a certain property, such as a minimum power level.
+The metric then relates the feature masses with ($\vec{T}_Y$) and without ($\vec{T}_{X^*}$) privacy protection.